Vonage/vbc-developer/_documentation/en/open-contactpad/introduction.md

 To use standalone communications APIs, see [Vonage APIs](/).

+If you are interested in becoming a Vonage Partner to share your integration with all Unified Communications customers, please send an email to [bdpartner@vonage.com](mailto:bdpartner@vonage.com) including a description of your application.

 With the Open ContactPad SDK, you can access the following functionality:

 * You can embed a Vonage Unified Communications dialer interface into your own website or web application.